aggnostos/ni-maschine-mk3-fl/README.md

 ## Project Status

-This project is actively maintained and continuously evolving.
+This project is currently under development, actively maintained and continuously evolving.
 New features, refinements, and internal improvements are added on a regular basis as the script is used and tested in real-world workflows.

 User feedback plays an important role in shaping future development, and suggestions based on practical usage are especially welcome.